davidmreed/amaxa/README.md

     Specify C first, with `extract: all: True`.
 Then list A and B in either order following C, and specify `extract: descendents: True`.
 In this situation, Amaxa won't find any descendent records for A and B (since they are parents), but it will automatically pull all records associated to the extracted C records as dependencies.

 When designing an operation, it's best to think in terms of which objects are primary for the operation, and take advantage of both descendent and dependent record tracing to build the operation sequence accordingly.

+### Specifying Options

+You can control how Amaxa uses the Bulk API with the `options` key, which can be specified at the top level of the file as well as within each step of the operation.
+Step-level options take precedence over operation-level options.

+The available options are:

+- `bulk-api-batch-size`, an integer between 0 and 10,000 (default: 10,000).
+This is the maximum record count of a batch uploaded by Amaxa.
+Reduce the batch size if your operations fail due to size errors from the Bulk API, such as `Exceeded max size limit of 10000000` (a limit on the total bytewise size of a batch).
+Note that the Bulk API batch size is not connected to the batch size used by Salesforce Data Loader when operated in REST API mode and does not impact the size of trigger invocations.
+- `bulk-api-timeout`, an integer greater than 0 (default: 1,200).
+The length of time, in seconds, to wait for a Bulk API batch to complete.
+Defaults to 1200 seconds (20 minutes).
+- `bulk-api-poll-interval`, an integer between 0 and 60 (default: 5).
+The length of time, in seconds, to wait between calls to check the Bulk API's status.
+Increase if you are running very large jobs and want to minimize API calls and log chatter.

 ## Validation